JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Cuts the plain or rich text to a data object or to the Clipboard, depending on the *pVar* parameter.

 ```
-FUNCTION CTextRange2.Cut (BYVAL pVar AS VARIANT PTR) AS HRESULT
+FUNCTION Cut (BYVAL pVar AS VARIANT PTR) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->Cut(m_pTextRange2, pVar))
    RETURN m_Result
 END FUNCTION